anupj/zero2prod/README.md

 # Introduction

-I've followed along the implementation in the book - [Zero To Production In Rust](https://zero2prod.com): an opinionated introduction to backend development using Rust.
+Implementation of the project from the book -
+[Zero To Production In Rust](https://zero2prod.com): an opinionated introduction to backend development using Rust.

 It's a great resource if you want to learn